P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: EXPERIMENTS AND RESULTS

 \subsection{Comparisons with activity recognition algorithm}

-In this section, we compare our method with other competing methods that have been evaluated on three publicly available datasets for wearable-based Human Activity Recognition (HAR).
+In this section, we compare our method with other competing methods that have been evaluated on three publicly available datasets for wearable-based Human Activity Recognition.
 To conduct a thorough performance analysis, we use non-overlapping patches of size 10 to compare the overall recognition performance.

 We compared the recognition performance of our proposed method with other similar algorithms as mentioned earlier.
-The recognition performance of various competing methods is summarized in Table \ref{activity recognition result}.
+The results of various competing methods are summarized in Table \ref{activity recognition result}.
 Our method demonstrated improvements in recognition accuracy across three publicly available HAR datasets.
-Particularly, on the Unimib and PAMAP2 datasets, our method achieved the highest recognition performance, obtaining weighted average F1 scores of 82.04\% and 98.92\% respectively.
+Specifically, on the Unimib and PAMAP2 datasets, our method achieved the highest recognition performance, obtaining weighted average F1 scores of 82.04\% and 98.92\% respectively.
 Remarkably, our method surpassed the performance of the leading competing method by 3.26\% in terms of weighted average F1 score on the Unimib dataset.

 In Fig. \ref{confusion_pamap2}, we present the confusion matrix of our method for activity classification on the PAMAP2 dataset using patch sizes of 200 and 10, respectively.
 The confusion matrix provides insight into the accuracy of our method for various activity categories.
 It is evident that, despite the different patch sizes, there is minimal variation in overall accuracy.
 However, when the patch size is small, over-segmentation occurs, necessitating active segmentation through dividing the patch blocks.
 This approach enhances the recognition performance for most activity categories.